Teeheene/odin-recipes/README.md

+# DESCRIPTION
-This is a simple recipe website that demonstrates my fundamentals in html.
+This project is in part with the The Odin Project 'TOP' foundation projects, under html.
+It's a simple recipe website that demonstrates my fundamentals in html.